 The West of England’s economy is built on strong foundations with innovative and creative businesses and a highly skilled population.
 The economy is worth over £38bn a year.
-With a population of over 1.1 million people, one of the highest rates of employment in the country (79%), and over 45,000 businesses, the West of England competes on a global scale.
+With a population of over 1.1 million people, one of the highest levels of graduates in the UK and over 45,000 businesses, the West of England competes on a global scale.
 It’s a region where highly-skilled people work, where ideas flourish, and where businesses grow.
 It’s also a place that a diverse population of people call home.